 The Eiffel Tower-- fun

+The Eiffel Tower is a playful place to visit.
 In many spots, you'll find signs with curious or amusing facts about the Tower's history.
 Visitors will learn, for instance, that the Eiffel Tower was used as a radio tower during WW1.
 Makes sense!